 Gerry Rustic successfully defended his PhD dissertation in September 2015 on "El Nino-Southern Oscillation and tropical Pacific climate in the last millennium".
 He is currently post-doctoral research scientist at Lamont-Doherty Earth Observatory of Columbia University.

-Sarah Clark completed a Master's thesis on foraminifera isotopes from the eastern equatorial Pacific.
+Sarah Clark completed her Master's thesis on foraminifera isotopes from the eastern equatorial Pacific.
 Her thesis title: "Thermocline structure and El Nino Southern Oscillation variability under Last Glacial Maximum climate".

 Honors students cross-dating and measuring rings from oak cores collected on the campus of CSI.